 This transit development plan (TDP) identified short and long-range recommendations for the transit system to set the stage for a successful referendum on a new sales tax to fund transit in 2024.
-Most of Gwinnett County is not served by transit and the current route structure encourages frequent transfers, which is difficult to time on a system with 30-60 minute headways.
+Most of Gwinnett County is not served by transit and the current route structure encourages frequent transfers, which is difficult to time on a system with 30-to-60 minute headways.
 Ride Gwinnett has been working on some interim refinements and expansions of transit service, but this TDP includes a massive expansion of fixed route, microtransit, and high-capacity transit to meet both current and future needs of the County.

-With the combination of robust and innovative multimodal data analysis, objective evaluation and project ranking, and information and visualization, we informed and educated by holding extensive public and stakeholder outreach and engagement to ensure meaningful input and feedback.
+With the combination of robust and innovative multimodal data analysis, objective evaluation and project ranking, and information and visualization, we informed and educated stakeholders by holding extensive public and stakeholder outreach and engagement to ensure meaningful input and feedback.
 We also developed an action-driven implementation plan that provides Ride Gwinnett with a strong foundation to build from and a clear guide to take the next steps.

 Solutions and Outcomes